Bear Mountain Loop via Major Welch Trail and Appalachian Trail

 Just beyond, the trail crosses the paved loop road around the summit and reaches the Perkins Memorial Tower (the Major Welch Trail ends here).
 Built to honor the memory of George W. Perkins, the first President of the Palisades Interstate Park Commission, the tower contains informative exhibits.
 Continue past the tower, recrossing the paved loop road, and proceed ahead to a broad south-facing viewpoint, with Dunderberg Mountain jutting into the Hudson River to the left.
 Several rustic benches have been placed in this area for hikers to rest.
 After enjoying the view and taking a break, head back towards the tower, but bear right at a fork in the path.
 Directly ahead, on a rock, you’ll notice a plaque placed to commemorate the service of Joseph Bartha as Trails Chairman of the New York-New Jersey Trail Conference from 1940 to 1955.

 Towards the base of the descent, you’ll come to a junction where a blue-blazed side trail begins on the right.
-Bear left (following an arrow pointing to the "inn") and continue to follow the Appalachian Trail, which descends more gradually.
-After passing a stone building known as the Spider Hill House on the right, the Appalachian Trail reaches the trail junction behind the Bear Mountain Inn.
+Bear left and continue to follow the white-blazed Appalachian Trail, which descends more gradually.
+Soon, you'll reach the "Trails for People" exhibit, which contains displays on the history of the Appalachian Trail and various methods of trail construction.
+Just beyond, you'll come to the trail junction behind the Bear Mountain Inn.
 Continue ahead past the Inn and retrace your steps to the parking area where the hike began.